Breath gas analysis

 Breath gas analysis is a method for gaining information on the clinical state of an individual by monitoring volatile organic compounds (VOCs) present in the exhaled breath.
-Exhaled breath is naturally produced by the human body through expiration and therefore can be collected in non-invasively and in an unlimited way.
+Exhaled breath is naturally produced by the human body through expiration and therefore can be collected non-invasively and in an unlimited way.
 VOCs in exhaled breath can represent biomarkers for certain pathologies (lung cancer, asthma, chronic obstructive pulmonary disease and others).
 Breath gas concentration can then be related to blood concentrations via mathematical modeling as for example in blood alcohol testing.
 There are various techniques that can be employed to collect and analyze exhaled breath.
 Research on exhaled breath started many years ago, there is currently limited clinical application of it for disease diagnosis.
 However, this might change in the near future as currently large implementation studies are starting globally.

 History

 Lavoiser in his laboratory studying human respiration.

 It is known that since the times of Hippocrates, exhaled breath analysis was performed with the aim of disease diagnosis.
 For example, it was believed that the exhaled breath of a diabetes person presented a sweet odor, while for people affected by kidney failure it showed a fish-like smell.
 Only with Antonie Lavoisier, the pure smelling of human exhaled breath was substituted by a systematic analysis of the chemical contents.
 The area of modern breath testing started in 1971, when Nobel Prize winner Linus Pauling demonstrated that human breath is a complex gas, containing more than 200 different VOCs.
 Later, more than 3000 VOCs have been identified in exhaled breath.
 In recent years, many scientists have focused on the analysis of exhaled breath with the aim of identifying disease-specific biomarkers at early stages.
 Lung cancer, COPD and head and neck cancer are among the diseases that have been considered for biomarker detection.
 Even though exhaled breath analysis started many years ago, there is still no clinical application of it for disease diagnosis.
 This is mainly due to a lack of standardization of the clinical tests, both for breath collection procedures and their analysis.